 Get Water Ready

-So, whether or not you’re using a cleaning solution, the water you’re using should be hot.
+So, whether or not you’re needing a cleaning solution, the water you’re needing should be hot.
 Bring some to a boil on the stove or heat in a kettle.

-We also strongly advise you to use distilled water.
+I also strongly advise you to use distilled water.
 This water is subjected to a process known as distillation.
 Impurities such as minerals are eliminated throughout the operation, leaving pure H2O.
-Because distilled water is pure, it will not stain, discolour, or harm your valuable marble flooring.
+Because distilled water is pure, it will not stain, discolor, or harm your valuable marble flooring.
 Distilled water is available at every food store, or you may produce your own at home.

-Because marble floors are porous, they should be cleaned with a light detergent. pH-neutral cleansers, such as this one from ZEP, are available.
+Because marble floors are porus, they should be cleaned with a light detergent. pH-neutral cleaners, such as this one from ZEP, are available.
 These are gentle and safe to use because they provide little danger of irritation if spilled on your skin.

 Follow the product’s instructions and add the appropriate amount to your hot water.
 If you have a spray mop, you may purchase cartridges with a ready solution that is safe for marble floors, such as Bona Stone.